apache/druid/docs/querying/sql-data-types.md

 ## NULL values

 The [`druid.generic.useDefaultValueForNull`](../configuration/index.md#sql-compatible-null-handling)
 runtime property controls Druid's NULL handling mode.
-For the most SQL compliant behavior, set this to `false`.
+For the most SQL compliant behavior, set this to `false` (the default).

+When `druid.generic.useDefaultValueForNull = false` (the default), NULLs are treated more closely to the SQL standard.
+In this mode, numeric NULL is permitted, and NULLs and empty strings are no longer treated as interchangeable.
+This property affects both storage and querying, and must be set on all Druid service types to be available at both ingestion time and query time.
+There is some overhead associated with the ability to handle NULLs; see the [segment internals](../design/segments.md#handling-null-values) documentation for more details.

-When `druid.generic.useDefaultValueForNull = true` (the default mode), Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
+When `druid.generic.useDefaultValueForNull = true` (legacy mode), Druid treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
 In this mode Druid SQL only has partial support for NULLs.
 For example, the expressions `col IS NULL` and `col = ''` are equivalent, and both evaluate to true if `col` contains an empty string.
 Similarly, the expression `COALESCE(col1, col2)` returns `col2` if `col1` is an empty string.
 While the `COUNT(*)` aggregator counts all rows, the `COUNT(expr)` aggregator counts the number of rows where `expr` is neither null nor the empty string.
 Numeric columns in this mode are not nullable; any null or missing values are treated as zeroes.

-When `druid.generic.useDefaultValueForNull = false`, NULLs are treated more closely to the SQL standard.
-In this mode, numeric NULL is permitted, and NULLs and empty strings are no longer treated as interchangeable.
-This property affects both storage and querying, and must be set on all Druid service types to be available at both ingestion time and query time.
-There is some overhead associated with the ability to handle NULLs; see the [segment internals](../design/segments.md#handling-null-values) documentation for more details.
+This was the default prior to Druid 28.0.0.

 ## Boolean logic

 The [`druid.expressions.useStrictBooleans`](../configuration/index.md#expression-processing-configurations)
 runtime property controls Druid's boolean logic mode.
 For the most SQL compliant behavior, set this to `true`.

-When `druid.expressions.useStrictBooleans = false` (the default mode), Druid uses two-valued logic.

-When `druid.expressions.useStrictBooleans = true`, Druid uses three-valued logic for [expressions](math-expr.md) evaluation, such as `expression` virtual columns or `expression` filters.
+When `druid.expressions.useStrictBooleans = false` (the default mode),  Druid uses three-valued logic for [expressions](math-expr.md) evaluation, such as `expression` virtual columns or `expression` filters.
 However, even in this mode, Druid uses two-valued logic for filter types other than `expression`.

+When `druid.expressions.useStrictBooleans = true` (legacy mode), Druid uses two-valued logic.

 ## Nested columns